 Dietary swaps and substitutions

 - Keep it gluten free.
-I used certified gluten free oats, which are naturally gluten free.
+I used certified gluten free oats.
 If you use other brands or makes of it, this is often not the case.

 - Swap out the peanut butter.
 If you have a peanut allergy or don’t like the taste of peanut butter, you can use almond butter, sunflower seed butter, or tahini.